 His "staff" consists of 70-year-old Joe Dovutovich, a retired ironworker from Pittsburgh with a work ethic and an edge that is hard to find today.
-Lean would be sunk without him, just don't ask Dovutovich about Ohio State football, unless you're up for the fight of your life.
+Lean would be sunk without him, just don't ask Dovutovich about Ohio State football, unless you're ready for a fight.

-Dovutovich has a lot to say about the current state of the industry, but the volume of four-letter words interspersed through his opinions - on golf, or Ohio State football for that matter - make it a challenge to get him on the record.
+Dovutovich has a lot to say about the current state of the industry, but the volume of four-letter words interspersed through his opinions - on golf, or the Buckeyes for that matter - make it a challenge to get him on the record.

 A native of Stuart, Bailey recalls riding the school bus along Palm City Road to Martin County High School in 1973 when the golf course was under construction.
 He'd played it several times long before Lean was ever hired there, and is amazed at the product he is able to turn out.

 When asked about Lean's ability as a superintendent compared with his budget, Bailey barely can contain the laughter.